 - All-Clad Stainless is about the same value; it doesn’t perform quite as well and you lose rivetless/Silvinox features and a more comfortable handle, but it costs somewhat less, too.

 - Good All-Clad Stainless clones like Cuisinart MultiClad Pro (I review it here) are basically Chinese-made All-Clad Stainless with better lids and more comfortable handles (but still less comfortable than the handles on Zwilling Sensation).
 No, the All-Clad and MCP aren’t as good, but they aren’t fatally flawed, either; you can work around their flaws, like scrubbing around rivets harder and longer during cleaning, shrugging off less-comfortable handles, or stirring more often (though that doesn’t always work; some foods need to stick for a while and can’t be stirred; and in any case stirring means you can’t be doing something else in the kitchen at the same time).

-You can find Demeyere 5-Plus/Sensation/Industry5 at Zwilling/Demeyere’s Official Store on Ebay and on Amazon.
-Sur La Table (click anywhere outside of the pop-up box to get rid of the annoying pop-ups) carries “Demeyere Industry5,” which is the same thing as Demeyere 5-Plus/Sensation, but with squarer handles that are bead-blasted rough to make them less slippery when wet in theory.
-(In practice I haven’t found much difference.)
-Note that as of 2018, Sensation appears to be discontinued.
+You can find Demeyere 5-Plus (and, until it got discontinued, Sensation) on Amazon.
+Sur La Table (click anywhere outside of the pop-up box to get rid of any pop-up) carries “Demeyere Industry5,” which is the same thing as Demeyere 5-Plus/Sensation, but with squarer handles that are bead-blasted rough to make them less slippery when wet in theory.
+(In practice I haven’t found much difference among the handles in real-life use.)